 “So, what are your plans after graduation?”

-If this sounds at all familiar, you’ll be thrilled to hear that broaching the subject of job hunting doesn’t have to be a painful experience.
+Broaching the subject of job hunting with your college senior (or a younger student) doesn’t have to be a painful experience.
 A bit of preparation and a delicate hand make a world of difference when navigating what can be a stressful topic for both parent and young adult.

 Using these to guide your discussion will help you steer clear of any perceived nagging and keep you safely within the “helpful, productive, and encouraging” zone.

 You can also work together to sift through job opportunities on platforms like Handshake, a leading career community for college students and new grads in the U.S. The sheer volume of open roles out there can be a major source of job hunt anxiety, so narrowing the scope to only show listings specifically meant for college students and new grads can help alleviate stress when starting the search.

-As your kids navigate the intricacies of finding internships and jobs, act as a mentor, offer advice when it is requested, and point them in the direction of helpful resources and tools, but let the young adult lead the process and be in charge.
+As your student navigates the intricacies of finding internships and jobs, act as a mentor, offer advice when it is requested, and point them in the direction of helpful resources and tools — but always let them lead the process and be in charge.

-If your college student isn’t quite sure what possibilities are out there for their major, interests, and experience level, try spinning your conversation into a fun exploratory activity.
+If your college student isn’t quite sure what possibilities are out there for their major, interests and experience level, try spinning your conversation into a fun exploratory activity.
 Read through descriptions of different job roles they might not have considered, or compare your respective results from a personality quiz (such as the Myers-Briggs test or enneagram type analysis) intended to guide their career thinking.

 Young adults with little experience understandably believe the stakes are high when they make their first employment choices.
 Reassure them that choosing a job isn’t an irreversible decision.
-Help them understand that they will choose based on the best information at hand, but can always revisit and reevaluate their decisions in the future.
+Help them understand that they'll choose based on the best information at hand, but can always revisit and reevaluate their decisions in the future.

-Also remind your student that many if not most people try a couple different types of jobs early in their career to find what's the best fit, sometimes even within the same company.
+Also remind your student that many if not most people try a few different types of jobs early in their career to find what's the best fit, sometimes even within the same company.
 Everything is a learning experience and helps them refine what they want to do next.

 Your attitude and approach to this conversation can have a big impact.
-At the end of the day, thinking about the world of possibilities beyond their college campus should be fun for your young adult!
-Remember to assert your pride, positivity and belief in their potential.
-With you on their team and the right tools at their disposal, everything else will fall into place.
+At the end of the day, thinking about the world of possibilities beyond their college campus should be fun!
+Remember to assert your pride, positivity and belief in your student's potential.